 How the Book Helps

-Money from The Voluntourist will help create a fund for La La Shou, the special needs school where I worked in Xi’an through Global Volunteers.
+Money from The Voluntourist is helping to create a fund for La La Shou, the special needs school where I worked in Xi’an through Global Volunteers.
 Once the fund grows, it will pay out at least once a year to help with the school’s expenses.
 We made our first donation in May 2012 and have since donated money from books sales at events in Washington, D.C.; Ames, Iowa; Arlington, Virginia; and St. Paul, Minnesota.
-We are currently at the $3,400 mark; the goal is $10,000.
-To contribute, go to this La La Shou site or contact Jennifer Scribner at 651-407-6104, email@example.com.
+We expect to reach our $10,000 funding goal in December 2015.
+To contribute, go to this La La Shou site or contact Michele Gran at firstname.lastname@example.org.

-My wife and I will use funds from The Voluntourist to help create the Franco Lalama scholarship for Cross-Cultural Solutions volunteers (CCS was my volunteer organization in San Carlos, Costa Rica).
+My wife and I are using funds from The Voluntourist to help create the Franco Lalama scholarship for Cross-Cultural Solutions volunteers (CCS was my volunteer organization in San Carlos, Costa Rica).
 Mr. Lalama was a Port Authority employee who was killed on 9/11 after leading the evacuation of engineering offices on the 64th floor of One World Trade Center.
 I became friends with Mr. Lalama’s stepdaughter and her future husband (James and Nancy in the book) through our volunteer experiences in Costa Rica.
-The scholarship will help would-be volunteers who need financial assistance to pay their program fees in San Carlos.
-Our goal is to reach the $10,000 mark; the current total is $5,000 thanks to money from the book and Mr. Lalama’s family.
+The scholarship will help would-be volunteers who need financial assistance to pay their program fees.
+In November 2015 we reached our $10,000 funding goal thanks to money from The Voluntourist, Mr. Lalama’s family, and the estate of my late mother, Sandra Budd.
 To contribute, please contact Cassandra Tomkin at 914-632-0022, Cassandra@crossculturalsolutions.org.

-In November, a $500 donation from The Voluntourist went to the Cloud Forest Institute.
+In November 2012, a $500 donation from The Voluntourist went to the Cloud Forest Institute.
+We made a second $500 donation in December 2013.
 The money is being used to help fund a research project by the Cambugán Foundation in Ecuador.
 The project has two goals, says Anna Connell, U.S. representative for Cambugán.
 The first is to use camera traps to document wildlife in the Cambugan Reserve (an extension of the SURVIVE Camera Trapping project that targets wild cats in the Choco-Andean corridor).
 The second is to develop a GIS for the reserve and to generate maps for navigation and publication.
 The project is led by Mika Peck, who is featured in the Ecuador section of The Voluntourist.

 For two weeks, my wife and I volunteered at the Calvary Zion children’s home in Kiembeni through Travellers Worldwide, a British-based organization.
 We’ve donated money from the book to the Calvary Zion Children’s Home Support Trust, which helps cover the home’s expenses.
-According to Susan Peattie, the lovely Scottish woman who created the Trust, our donation covered annual school fees for nine of the home’s children, including some of the children featured in the book, who are now starting nursery school.
+According to Susan Peattie, the lovely Scottish woman who created the Trust, our donations have covered annual school fees for 11 of the home’s children, including some of the children featured in the book.
+We continue to support the trust with an annual donation.
 You can contribute to the Trust by going to www.czchildrenshometrust.org

 In March 2012, money from The Voluntourist was donated to a student fellowship program in Los Angeles run by Earthwatch, my volunteer organization in Ecuador.
-The program will send 100 high school students from underserved communities on Earthwatch expeditions this summer.
-The Voluntourist donation will help pay the program fee for a student from the Rosie the Riveter Charter High School.
+The program sent 100 high school students from underserved communities on Earthwatch expeditions in 2012.
+The Voluntourist donation helped pay the program fee for a student from the Rosie the Riveter Charter High School.
 To contribute to Earthwatch, which conducts environmental research around the world, contact Megan Bransfield at email@example.com.

-While appearing at a bookstore event in New Orleans in May 2012, my wife and I donated money from the book to Rebuilding Together New Orleans, which will assist a local homeowner rebuilding his or her home.
+While appearing at a bookstore event in New Orleans in May 2012, my wife and I donated money from the book to Rebuilding Together New Orleans, and in December 2013 we embarked on a week-long social media campaign to help RTNO rebuild a house in Gentilly for homeowner Theresa Llopis.
 To make a donation to Rebuilding Together, contact firstname.lastname@example.org.

 Since 1968, American Near East Refugee Aid (ANERA) has provided health care, economic development, and education assistance to Palestinian refugees in the West Bank, Gaza, Lebanon, and Jordan.
-Money from The Voluntourist is assisting its efforts in the West Bank.
+Money from The Voluntourist has assisted its efforts in the West Bank.
 To learn more about ANERA, visit its web site at www.anera.org.